 Since Readline is developed along with bash, the bug-bash@gnu.org mailing list (mirrored to the Usenet newsgroup gnu.bash.bug) often contains Readline bug reports and fixes.

-Archives of bug-bash dating from December, 1999 are available from mail.gnu.org.
+Archives of bug-bash dating from December, 1999 are available from lists.gnu.org.
 Google Groups has an archive of gnu.bash.bug.

 Some files from the current distribution may be helpful.